PaddlePaddle/PaddleDepth/PaddleCompletion/data_prepare/KITTI2015/README.md

 Please follow the official instructions (cf., devkit/readme.txt in each dataset) for preparation.

+If you want to run `FCFRNet`,you need to do extra data prepare.Please read [this](https://github.com/PaddlePaddle/PaddleDepth/blob/develop/PaddleCompletion/model_document/FCFRNet/README.md)

 You can download the dataset by running the following command in project root directory: